taidalog/Export-ExcelFunction/README.md

 Get-ChildItem -Filter *.xl?? -File | Export-ExcelFunction
 ```

-The command above will return the Excel functions found in the input files, just as below:
+The command above will return the Excel functions from the input files, just as below:

 ```
 WorkbookIndex     Function